Meghan Markle’s Christmas Gift For Prince William Was A Playful Dig At His Baldness

 Meghan Markle bravely poked fun at Prince William’s balding pate while celebrating Christmas with the royals.
 Luckily, the Duke of Cambridge has learned to appreciate a good bald joke at his expense after being the butt of so many over the years.

-Meghan Markle and Prince Harry spent Christmas with the Queen, and it seems that Harry made sure to school Meghan on one of his family’s most unusual holiday traditions before they headed to Her Majesty’s Sandringham estate.
+Meghan Markle and Prince Harry spent Christmas with the queen, and it seems that Harry made sure to school Meghan on one of his family’s most unusual holiday traditions before they headed to her majesty’s Sandringham estate.
 A royal insider told the Daily Star that the former actress gave her future in-laws exactly what they wanted for Christmas by picking out gag gifts for them.
 In doing so, she saved herself from experiencing the same embarrassment that Princess Diana suffered during her one of her first Christmases as a member of the royal family.
-According to People, Lady Di was unaware of the royals’ gag gift custom, so she was disappointed when the expensive cashmere sweaters she had purchased for everyone didn’t get the reaction she was expecting.
+According to People, Diana was unaware of the royals’ gag gift custom, so she was disappointed when the expensive cashmere sweaters she had purchased for everyone didn’t get the reaction she was expecting.

 “The crazier and the more quirky is what they love,” explained Princess Diana’s former chef, Darren McGrady, of the royals’ Christmas present preferences.